 Our Reconciliation Strategy

-Launched in June 2018, this strategy has been developed with input and guidance from our partners, including First Peoples Group and is informed by the Calls to Action from the Truth and Reconciliation Commission of Canada.
-It identifies eight specific actions for the first year of our strategy.
+Launched in June 2018, our Reconciliation Strategy has been developed with input and guidance from our partners, including First Peoples Group and is informed by the Calls to Action from the Truth and Reconciliation Commission of Canada.

 Through our strategy we hope to: